 In a proposal to kill him, the gods got together and combined their energies that gave rise to Durga.
 She sat on a lion and fought with Mahishasura for nine nights and finally mahisasura was killed by the Goddess Durga on the tenth day.
 This day marks the celebration of Dasara which is preceded by Navratri.

 Story from Hindu epic Ramayana-

 According to the great Hindu epic Ramayana, Lord Ram killed Ravana on the tenth day that is Dussehra.
 It is called as triumph of virtue over sin or immorality.
 Ravana is said to have abducted Ram’s wife, Sita and was also known as a dictating ruler.
 The end evil spirit as he was a demon by birth too.

 Story from Hindu epic Mahabharata-

 According to the great Hindu epic Mahabharata the Pandavas fight evil forces with a set of distinctive weapons.
-They abandoned their weapons and went into banish for one year.
 They hid their weapons in a Shami tree and found them at the same place when they returned from exiled.
 They then worshipped the tree before going to a battle which they won.
 This epic is also commemorated during Dussehra.